outline

 to figure.where(kind: image)

-.
-We could have also set it to just figure
+We could also set it to just figure

 #outline(